Stop Using This Item If You Care About Your Dog's Safety

 For these reasons I strongly suggest you stay FAR away from retractable leashes.

-For a list of the items I DO recommend, check out my blog post—or even better, check out “The Puppy Training Handbook” Program for a complete guide on every item you’ll need to get (and what to stay away from).
+For a list of the items I DO recommend, check out my blog post—or even better, check out “The Puppy Training Handbook” for a complete guide on every item you’ll need to get (and what to stay away from).